kiyoon/mkdocs-material-github-flavored-template/README.md

 ### Github style callouts (a.k.a. admonitions or alert)

+- [markdown-gfm-admonition](https://github.com/dahlia/markdown-gfm-admonition) simply replaces the github syntax to the pymarkdown admonitions syntax.
-Using [mkdocs-callouts](https://github.com/sondregronas/mkdocs-callouts) and additional admonitions (IMPORTANT, CAUTION) in [docs/stylesheets/extra_admonitions.css](docs/stylesheets/extra_admonitions.css).
+- [docs/stylesheets/extra_admonitions.css](docs/stylesheets/extra_admonitions.css) defines additional admonitions (IMPORTANT, CAUTION).

 See how it renders in the documentation!